-Table 6 shows the key coefficients for two groups of countries, the currently-defined advanced countries and the emerging and developing countries.
+Table 4 shows the key coefficients for two groups of countries: the advanced economies and the emerging and developing countries.
 Results for the various regions are generally strong.
-Not surprisingly, GDP
+Not surprisingly, GDP coefficients for the Expenditure equation but the age coefficients for the Revenue equation are weak.